Introduction:

 The word we would use in our day is harass.

-This verb tense talks about somebody who continually allows themselves to be put in this position,
+In this verb tense, talks about somebody who continually allows themselves to be put in this position, the persecuted.

 There's reviling.